 Hx is a clinical abbreviation used in health professions to represent “history.”
 So our title – Art Hx, literally Art History – illustrates the close connections between art, colonial histories, and medicine.

 What does art have to do with it?

 We’re glad you asked.
 One of the most common typefaces used to circulate medical knowledge in the eighteenth and nineteenth centuries was Caslon, a typeface that remains popular for its readability.
-But our headings use “Pathologized Caslon,” a font Bhavani Srinivas, a member of the Art Hx team in 2020-21, designed with an inbuilt ‘blip’ using a scanner, an important tool for copying and circulating information in our contemporary institutions.
+But our logo uses “Pathologized Caslon,” a font Bhavani Srinivas, a member of the Art Hx team in 2020-21, designed with an inbuilt ‘blip’ using a scanner, an important tool for copying and circulating information in our contemporary institutions.
 By distorting the semibold weight of Adobe Caslon, designed by Carol Twombly, Bhavani created a typeface that reminds us of this dissonant history.
-So the typeset visualizes our aim.
+So, the logo’s typeset visualizes our aim.
 Art and visual culture were integral to the production and circulation of colonial and medical knowledge.

 So what does Art Hx do?